 Peak District guided walks

-Our walks will be a little different to most ‘Guided Walks’ as we will also be covering an Introduction to Map Reading, which means you can enjoy a beautiful walk in the Peak District and learn a few skills too!
+Our walks are different to most ‘Guided Walks’ as we cover an Introduction to Map Reading, which means you can enjoy a beautiful walk in the Peak District and learn a few beginner skills too!

 Book our walks here

 We have a mix of different walks you can book from Guided Walks with an introduction to map reading, Group Guided Walks and even some tough challenges.
 Find out more about our different Guided Walks below.

 If you have any questions please get in touch with Becky at email@example.com.

 If you have ever wanted to learn map reading now here’s your opportunity.
 Our Guided Walks with map reading offer you an introduction to learn some new skills.
 These events are tailored at a beginner’s level so you can decide if you want to learn more or if not, you can simply enjoy the walk.more information + dates here

 If you are unable to join one of these walks but are interested in finding out when the next walks are, please join the mailing list and we will email when we have new dates.
 If you have questions or ideas about future routes you’d like to do please drop me an email at firstname.lastname@example.org.